RoslyndWilliams/osticket-prereqs/README.md

   - Username: root
   - Password: Password1
-- Follow the prompt to finish the installation
+- Follow the prompt to complete the installation
-- You might get a message saying some products have failed to install
+- You might get a message stating that "some products have failed to install"
 	- Ignore that message and select Finish
 - Download and install the following from within the lab files: [link](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)
   - PHP Version 7.3.8